Live stream the Kentucky Derby online

 Unless you have some speedy delivery, or a Best Buy close by, you may be pressed for time.
 So you have some faster options at your disposal too.

-Here are my top picks of live TV streaming services for streaming the Kentucky Derby either on a PC or your television using streaming devices like a Roku, Apple TV or Amazon Fire TV.
+Here are my top picks of live TV streaming services for watching the Kentucky Derby either on a PC or your television using a Roku, Apple TV or Amazon Fire TV.

 fuboTV began as a sports-first platform, but has expanded into channels once exclusive to cable like A&E, FX, History Channel, Viceland and Bravo.

-In roughly 75 markets around the U.S., fuboTV carries NBC, which has exclusive coverage of the Kentucky Derby.
-You can check out fuboTV using a 7-day free trial.
+fuboTV carries local NBC stations in roughly 153 markets around the U.S. You can check out fuboTV using a 7-day free trial.

-You can check out the channel lineup here to make sure NBC is in your area, and see what other sports offerings might interest you once the Derby is over.
+You can check out the channel lineup to make sure NBC is in your area, and see what other sports offerings might interest you once the Kentucky Derby is over.

 (Remember, it’s only two minutes long.)
-By the way, fuboTV also lets you sign in to more than 30 apps on streaming devices like Roku and Amazon Fire TV.
-If you keep fuboTV beyond the 7 day trial, your first month will cost $19.99.
-After that, the regular monthly rate of $44.99 per month applies.
+By the way, fuboTV also lets you activate 40 apps on streaming devices like Roku and Amazon Fire TV.
+If you keep fuboTV beyond the 7 day trial, your first month will be $10 off.
+After that, the regular monthly rate of $54.99 per month applies.

 My review of fuboTV concluded that it will be the dark horse in the race for the top live streaming TV service.